AshtonKem/Butler/README.md

 Install
 =======

-Add butler.el to your load path.
-Add the following to your .emacs file: `(require 'butler)`.
-Butler will be distributed to a ELPA repo soon.
+Butler is available on [Marmalade](http://marmalade-repo.org/).
+Simply us `M-x package-install` to install butler.

+Alternatively, download butler.el and add it to your load-path.

+You will need to add `(require 'butler)`  to one of your init files.

 Dependencies
 ------------